About Configuration of Security Group Port 53

 - Click Complete to disable port 53.

-Internet Domain Name Resolution is the process of implementing the relationship between an Internet domain name and its corresponding IP address.
+Internet Domain Name Resolution establishes the relationship between an Internet domain name and its corresponding IP address.

-Internet domain name resolution service business is a service that creates a domain name resolution server and related software on the Internet to implement conversion of Internet domain names to their corresponding IP addresses.
-There are two types of domain name resolution services: authoritative resolution services and recursive resolution services.
+Internet domain name resolution service builds domain name resolution servers and related software on the Internet to translate Internet domain names to their corresponding IP addresses.
+There are two types of domain name resolution services: authoritative and recursive resolution services.

-- Authoritative resolution: This is the service providing domain name resolution for root domain names, top-level domain names, and other levels of domain names.
+- Authoritative resolution: This service provides domain name resolution for root domain names, top-level domain names, and other levels of domain names.

-- Recursive resolution: This is the service implementing the correspondence between the domain names and IP addresses through querying the local cache or the authoritative resolution service system.
+- Recursive resolution: This service establishes the correspondence between domain names and IP addresses by querying the local cache or the authoritative resolution service system.

-Internet domain name resolution service here specifically refers to the recursive resolution service.
-For more information, see “Classified Catalogue of Telecommunications Businesses” (2015 Edition): B26-1 Internet domain name resolution service business.
+Internet domain name resolution service here specifically refers to recursive resolution service.
+For more information, see “Classification Catalog of Telecommunications Services” (2015 Edition): B26-1 Internet domain name resolution services.

-If you do not perform Internet domain name resolution services business, disabling port 53 in inbound rules does not have an effect on your server or business.
+If you do not engage in Internet domain name resolution services, disabling port 53 through inbound rules does not impact your server or business.

-Telecommunications business operators must have a business established in accordance with the law.
-Individuals cannot carry out this type of service.
-You must obtain an “Code and Rules Conversion Business License” before you can carry out Internet domain name resolution services business.
+Telecommunications services providers must have established businesses in accordance with the law.
+An individual cannot engage in this type of service.
+You must obtain an “Code and Protocol Conversion License” before carrying out Internet domain name resolution services businesses.
 For more information about obtaining a license, you can contact your local telecommunications administration office.

-According to the “Regulation of the People's Republic of China on Telecommunications” Article 69: (One) Those who violate Article 7 Paragraph 3, or perform the acts listed in Article 58 Item 1, operating a telecommunications business without authorization, or operating beyond the scope of the telecommunications business, are subject to corrections according to the Ministry of Industry and Information Technology, or the telecommunications regulatory agency of the province, autonomous region, or municipality, including the confiscation of illegal income and a fine of 3 to 5 times the amount of the illegal income.
+According to the “Telecommunications Regulations of the People's Republic of China” Article 69: (One) Whoever violates Article 7 Paragraph 3 or perform acts listed in Article 58 Item 1, whereby operates a telecommunications business without authorization or operates beyond the permitted scope, is subject to rectification by the Ministry of Industry and Information Technology, the telecommunications regulatory agency of the province, autonomous region, or municipality, including the confiscation of illegal income and a fine between 3 to 5 times the illegal income.
 If there is no illegal income or the illegal income does not exceed 50,000 RMB, the penalty will be between 100,000 RMB and 1,000,000 RMB.
-If the circumstances are serious, the entity shall be ordered to suspend business for rectification.
+For serious misconduct, an order will be given to suspend the business for rectification.